It’s going to be that time of year again soon… spring break! Since this feels…

 Love cultural and historic insight with a little physical activity?
 Sign up for Stillwater Trolley’s kayak tours.
-During this 90-minute tour, you’ll visit a cave once used by a lumber cam, an old logging boomsite, a heron rookery and more.
+During this 90-minute tour, you’ll visit a cave once used by a lumber cam, an old logging boom site, a heron rookery, and more.

-If you’d rather someone else do that transporting, hop aboard the Stillwater Trolley for tour of town, complete with historical commentary.
+If you’d rather someone else do that transporting, hop aboard the Stillwater Trolley for a tour of the town, complete with historical commentary.
 On weekends, you can book a special storytime tour, featuring a local children’s author who reads on the trolley.

 Have you been to Stillwater, Minnesota?
 What are your favorite places?
 Share in the comments!